Fine chemical: Markets

 Fine chemicals are used as starting materials for specialty chemicals.
 The latter are obtained either by direct formulation or after chemical/biochemical transformation of intermediates to active substances.
-Life sciences, primarily pharmaceutical, agrochemical and food and feed industries are the main consumers of fine chemicals.
+Life sciences, primarily pharmaceutical, agrochemical and food and feed industries, are the main consumers of fine chemicals.

 Market size

 Fine chemicals account for about 4% of the universe of chemicals.
-The latter, valued at $2,500 billion, is dominated mainly by oil-, gas-, and mineral-derived commodities (~40%) on one hand and a large variety of specialty chemicals at the interface between industry and the public on the other hand (~55%).
-The global production value of fine chemicals is estimated at $85 billion, of which about 2/3, or $55 billion are produced captively and $30 billion represent the global revenues of the fine chemical industry.
-The corresponding figures for the major user, the pharmaceutical industry, are $32 billion and $23 billion, respectively.
-For a number of reasons, such as the lack of statistical data and the somewhat equivocal definition it is not possible to exactly determine the size of the fine chemical market.
+The chemical industry, valued at $2,500 billion, is dominated mainly by oil-, gas-, and mineral-derived commodities (~40%) and a large variety of specialty chemicals at the interface between industry and the public (~55%).
+The global production value of fine chemicals is estimated at $85 billion, of which about 2/3, or $55 billion, are produced captively, with $30 billion representing the global revenues of the fine chemical industry.
+The corresponding figures for the major user, the pharmaceutical industry, are $32 billion and $23 billion respectively.
+For a number of reasons, such as the lack of statistical data and the somewhat equivocal definition, it is not possible to exactly determine the size of the fine chemical market.